 The combination of your selected chainring and cog determine the gear ratio.
 The gear ratio, combined with the circumference of your wheel and tyre determines how far you will travel with each revolution of the cranks.

 Let’s say I am in the hardest gear on each which means I would be riding on the 50 tooth ring on the front, and the 11 tooth ring on the back.
 To get our gear ratio we divide the number of teeth on the front by the number on the back:

 This is expressed as 4.55 : 1 meaning that for every 1 turn I make of the pedals at the front, I will turn the back wheel 4.55 times.
 This is the gear I would use on the flat.
 It is going to take quite a lot of effort to get it moving, but when I do I will move quickly.

 The Easiest Gear

-This would be the opposite end, the small ring on the from and the biggest on the back.
+This would be the opposite end, the small ring on the front and the biggest on the back.
 The reason for this is that they are the closest together, meaning you get a really low ratio.
-On the bike I ride this is 34 teeth at the front and 32 at the back so really close.
+On the bike I ride this is 34 teeth at the front and 32 at the back – so really close.

 34 ÷ 32 = 1.06